0xC0DE6502/max65-releases/README.md

 > I did not write `max65` because there is a shortage of 65xx assemblers -- far from it.
 I wrote `max65` because it seemed like a fun and challenging project.
 And I was right!

 `max65` is a two-pass assembler.
 In pass 1 source files are tokenised and tokens are parsed to internal commands.
 In pass 2 these internal commands are translated to machine code and data.
-You can then save any part(s) of the 64Kb address space to your computer as raw binary file(s).
+You can then save any part(s) of the 64Kb memory map to your computer as raw binary file(s).

 A source file is a plain text file consisting of 65xx instructions, assembler directives, label definitions and symbol assignments.
 Each element may be put on a separate line.
 A single line may also contain multiple elements, separated by colons (`:`).
 A source file also usually contains whitespace and comments.